 Technically speaking, Bones And All is just as impressive, with camera movements and sound design that work hand in hand to make the movie all the more immersive, delivering an equal amount of enjoyable scenes and highly distressing, sudden twists you won’t expect.
 As the film progresses and new elements are brought in, we feel a range of emotions and follow its characters on a journey whose outcome we can never seem to be able to predict.

 But it’s in that unpredictability that the film’s main flaw also lies, as Bones And All contains at least four different endings, each connected to a narrative thread that takes us further away from the central love story instead of bringing us closer to a coherent conclusion.
 There are energetic scenes but there’s also plenty of gore, as well as a disquieting development that the film could have done without, and contradictory character choices that confuse us instead of adding more meaning.
 When the conclusion eventually comes, we’re left with an incredible fondness for these characters, but also uncertain of what exactly the film was trying to tell us.

 Though certainly impressive both technically and storytelling-wise, Bones And All is not Guadagnino’s best work, but it’s still absolutely worth watching for the highly symbolic, incredibly human tale of two outsiders who are simply trying to “be people” in a world that doesn’t accept them, as well as a tender, unorthodox love story that always puts its characters first.

-Bones And All premiered at the 2022 Venice Film Festival on September 2, 2022, and will be released theatrically in the US and Italy on November 23, 2022.
+Bones And All premiered at the 2022 Venice Film Festival on September 2, 2022, and will be released globally in theaters on November 23, 2022.